 Over the course my 30-plus years as a defense lawyer, I have learned that the general background of a Judge is important, but, sometimes ironically, in ways that are often unexpected, and, at times, pleasantly surprising, as well.

-For example, although it might seem that any prosecutor or former prosecutor becoming a Judge would be inclined to be tougher, and more “pro-prosecution” than “pro-defense,” most Judges with that background who are nothing short of decent, fair, and far more understanding that one would ever have expected.
+For example, it might seem that any prosecutor or former prosecutor becoming a Judge would be inclined to be tougher, and more “pro-prosecution” than “pro-defense.”
+As it turns out, though, most Judges with a prosecutorial background are nothing short of decent, fair, and far more understanding that one would ever have expected.

-By contrast, I have seen a few people (thankfully, very few, but they do exist) who had otherwise seemed “nice” when they were practicing lawyers that seemed to take on an inflated sense of self-importance once they got on the bench.
+By contrast, I have seen a few people (thankfully, very few, but they do exist) who had created the impression of being “nice” when they were practicing lawyers, then seemed to take on an inflated sense of self-importance once they got on the bench.

 It would be naive to think that power doesn’t go to some people’s heads.